GIScience/sketch-map-tool/docs/development-setup.md

 Go thought the setup steps above in the terminal and change interpreter settings in the IDE to point to the mamba/conda environment.

 Also make sure the environment variable `PROJ_LIB` to point to the `proj` directory of the mamba/conda environment.

+## Troubleshooting

+Make sure that Poetry does not try to manage the virtual environment.
+Check with `poetry env list`.
+If any environment are listed remove them: `poetry env remove ...`